cpp-new-y-delete

 }

-In this case, the pointer p is destroyed when leaving the function, but the allocated memory is not freed, causing a leak.
+In this case, the pointer p is destroyed when exiting the function, but the allocated memory is not freed, causing a leak.

-This is called a memory leak and it is a very common error.
+This is called a memory leak and is a very common error.

-This leads to the program consuming more and more memory and, eventually, crashing 💥 (and it’s also a mess as programmers).
+This leads to the program consuming more and more memory and, eventually, going boom 💥 (and it’s also sloppy programming).

-The memory will be freed in any case when the program closes.
-Don’t think that it’s a permanent issue to the system.
+The memory will be freed when the program closes in any case.
+Don’t think it’s a permanent thing for the system.

 Another common error is accessing memory that has already been freed with delete, which will also cause an error in your program.